Generic Name: belimumab

 Trade Name: Benlysta®

-For which conditions is this drug approved?
+For which conditions is Benlysta approved for?
 Benlysta is approved to treat adults with active systemic lupus erythematosus (SLE or lupus) who are receiving other lupus medicines.

 What is the mechanism of action?
 Benlysta belongs to a group of drugs called monoclonal antibodies, which target, bind to, and limit the activity of certain proteins involved in disease processes.
 In lupus, a protein known as BLyS helps drive the activity of immune cells called B-cells.
 B-cells play a role in the inflammatory responses associated with lupus.
 By limiting the function of BLyS and thereby B-cells, Benlysta helps reduce lupus disease activity.